daltontx/catalyst-bio-lichen/README.md

 **germline_seed**: Type, V-gene family, or V-genes to use provided in a list, multiple are allowed (e.g. ['IGKV1', 'IGKV2'] or ['IGKV1', 'K']).
 When multiple provided a random chosen selected seed will be used.
 **custom_seed**: Custom seed to use.
 Provided as string.
 **cdrs**: Containing the CDRL1, CDRL2, and CDRL3 for additional information available.
-Provided as list of length three (e.g. if only CDRL3 known [None, None, 'QQYNRTS']
+Provided as list of length three (e.g. if only CDRL3 known [None, None, 'QQYNRTS']).
 **numbering_scheme**: Numbering scheme CDR definition used when CDRs provided.
 Either 'IMGT' or 'Kabat'.
-**n** : Number of light sequences requested per heavy sequence.
+**n**: Number of light sequences requested per heavy sequence.
 **filtering**: Filtering methods to apply.
 Provided in a list (e.g. ['ANARCII'])

 ```